Quooker: Function

 A Quooker set consists of a tap and at least one reservoir.
 The tap is placed on the counter, usually above the sink and possibly next to a regular tap.
 The reservoir is placed under the sink, close to the faucet.
 The reservoir is vacuum insulated so that the water in the reservoir, once brought up to temperature, remains at 110°C. When water is drawn from the reservoir, the reservoir is immediately topped up with fresh water.
 This new water is then brought up to temperature and maintained together with the old water.

 Locations

-Quooker currently produces 120,000 Quookers per year, there are more than 4000 dealers, the turnover doubles every three years and they are located in the Netherlands, Belgium, Austria, Denmark, Germany, Great Britain, Luxembourg, Norway, Ireland, Switzerland, the United Arab Emirates, Hong Kong and Italy.
+Quooker currently produces 120,000 Quookers per year, there are more than 4000 dealers, the turnover doubles every three years and they are located in the Netherlands, Belgium, Austria, Denmark, Germany, United Kingdom, Luxembourg, Norway, Ireland, Switzerland, the United Arab Emirates, Hong Kong, Spain, Israel, Portugal and Italy.
+Though, its products can be bought and shipped to many other countries.

 Slogans

 Quooker's slogan in Dutch is 'de kraan die alles kan', which literally translates to 'the tap that does it all'.